- Unlocking Guildford

 Between 18 September and 29 October 2017 we asked for your views on a series of improvements that have been proposed as part of the SMC West.
 The public consultation has now finished, however you can still view information on the proposals at the bottom of this page.

-The information gathered during this consultation will help to provide support for our bid for funding and will also assist us in making a decision on which parts of the scheme to develop further.
+An analysis of the feedback received during the public consultation can be found in our consultation report (PDF).
+The information gathered during this consultation helped to provide support for our bid for funding and will also assist us in developing the plans further.

 Town Centre Transport Package (TCTP)